Sober Christmas Rocks 12 Reasons Why

 Avoid the winter blues.

-It is easy to feel down in winter, and seasonal affective disorder can leave us feeling low, anxious or bored.
+It is easy to feel down in winter, and seasonal affective disorder can leave us feeling low, anxious or bored, as can the pressure of spending time alone in the festive period.
 Alcohol is a depressant, and drowning your sorrows will have a knock-on effect of making your mood even lower.
 Brighten up your Christmas with a hot chocolate or a fancy mocktail instead.

 You might think that alcohol helps you relax, but often it ends up having the opposite effect.
 Alcohol increases anxiety and makes you more likely to do something you will later regret.